tsly123/FreqFiT/README.md

-# FreqFiT
-Pytorch's implementation of "Frequency Fine-Tuning: How Transformers Learned to Stop Worrying and Love Bandwidth"
+# FreqFiT - Frequency Fine-Tuning: How Transformers Learned to Stop Worrying and Love Bandwidth